 Average annual management fee is calculated by dividing our actual annualized revenue earned over a period by our average assets under management during the same period (which is calculated by averaging quarter-end assets under management for the applicable period).
-Our average annual management fee was 0.46% and 0.46% for the three months ended March 31, 2018 and 2017, respectively.
+Our average annual management fee was 0.46% and 0.45% for the three months ended September 30, 2018 and 2017, respectively, and 0.46% and 0.46% for the nine months ended September 30, 2018 and 2017, respectively.
 Changes in our total average management fee rates are typically the result of changes in the mix of our assets under management and the concentration in our equities strategies whose fee rates are higher than those of other investment strategies.
-Advisory fees are also adjusted for any cash flows into or out of a portfolio, where the cash flow represents greater than 10% of the previous quarterend market value of the portfolio.
-These cash flow-related adjustments were insignificant for the three months ended March 31, 2018 and 2017.
+Management and advisory fees are also adjusted for any cash flows into or out of a portfolio, where the cash flow represents greater than 10% of the previous quarter-end market value of the portfolio.
+These cash flow-related adjustments were insignificant for the three and nine months ended September 30, 2018 and 2017.
 Silvercrest L.P. has authority to take fees directly from external custodian accounts of its separately managed accounts.

-Our advisory fees may fluctuate based on a number of factors, including the following:
+Our management and advisory fees may fluctuate based on a number of factors, including the following:

-- changes in assets under management due to appreciation or depreciation of our investment portfolios, and the levels of the contribution and withdrawal of assets by new and existing clients; - allocation of assets under management among our investment strategies, which have different fee schedules; - allocation of assets under management between separately managed accounts and advised funds, for which we generally earn lower overall advisory fees; and - the level of our performance with respect to accounts and funds on which we are paid performance fees and allocations.
+- changes in assets under management due to appreciation or depreciation of our investment portfolios, and the levels of the contribution and withdrawal of assets by new and existing clients; - allocation of assets under management among our investment strategies, which have different fee schedules; - allocation of assets under management between separately managed accounts and advised funds, for which we generally earn lower overall management and advisory fees; and - the level of our performance with respect to accounts and funds on which we are paid performance fees and allocations.